DanialArab/0_Machine_Learning_Course/README.md

 # Supervised learning algorithms:
 In SL algorithms we have a dataset with right answers (i.e., we have an idea of a relationship between the input and output).
 These algorithms are categorized as:
-* Regression, wehre we try to map the inputs to some **CONTINUOUS / REAL-VALUED** outputs
+* Regression, wehre we try to map the inputs to some **CONTINEOUS / REAL-VALUED** outputs
 * Classification, wehre we try to map the inputs to  **DISCRETE-VALUED** outputs

  # Unsupervised learning algorithms: